AlexRuzin/cryptog/README.md

 The `IV` is randomized each time, but if the key is the same, then the `Constant` should be the same, otherwise the `RC4_Decrypt()` method will fail.

+Please note that if the `input_key` parameter is nil, then the method will generate its own by calling `generateHostnameKey()`, which will be a key based on the hostname of the system.

 ```go
 const RC4_IV_LEN uint = 16
 var RC4_CONSTANT_VALUE = [4]byte{ 0x40, 0xad, 0x4f, 0x22 }